diana-vu-revature/project1/ReadMe.md

 ```bash
 docker-compose --file docker/compose.yaml down
 ```
-Add winpty to front of command if on Windows
+Add "winpty" to front of command if on Windows

 ### To enter DB
 ```bash